-Our vision is a future where all people have access to healthy, life-serving food, where food producers and workers are valued, and where our food system is a source of equity and environmental sustainability.
+Our vision is a future where all people have access to affordable, healthy, culturally appropriate food, where food producers and workers are valued, and where our food system is a source of equity and environmental sustainability.
 We believe the need to invest in action on food has never been more urgent—and we are honored to support those on the front lines of truly transformational work.

-We invest in communications—from investigative journalism to narrative building initiatives—to increase public awareness about the impacts of industrial agriculture and the proven potential of agroecology and sustainable food systems.
-We fund groups directly and work closely with and sit on the Steering Committee of the Food and Farm Communications Fund, a pooled fund to support communications initiatives of frontline organizations across the United States;
+We invest in communications and narrative-building initiatives to help increase public awareness about the impacts of industrial agriculture and promote agroecology and sustainable food systems.
+We fund groups directly and work closely with and sit on the Steering Committee of the Food and Farm Communications Fund, a participatory grantmaking fund supporting communications capacity building of frontline organizations.

-We welcome the opportunity to connect with funders working at the intersections of food, climate, and social justice.
+We work closely with funder colleagues, including those working at the intersections of food systems, biodiversity, climate, and social justice.
 Some of these partners include: